lily-osp/smart-lily/README.md

 Common issues and solutions:

-- **Can't connect to MQTT server**: Check that ports 1883/8883 are open and not blocked by a firewall
+- **Can't connect to MQTT server**:
+  - Check that ports 1883/8883 are open and not blocked by a firewall
+  - Ensure you're using 127.0.0.1 (not 0.0.0.0) for local connections
+  - Verify the MQTT broker is running with `ss -tulnp | grep node`

-- **Dashboard shows no connection**: Ensure WebSocket connections are allowed if behind a proxy
+- **Dashboard shows no connection**:
+  - Ensure WebSocket connections are allowed if behind a proxy
+  - Check browser console for Socket.IO connection errors
+  - Use the Socket.IO diagnostic page at `/test-socket` to verify connectivity

+- **Socket.IO connection issues**:
+  - Enable debug logging with `localStorage.debug = '*'` in browser console
+  - Check for CORS issues if connecting from a different domain
+  - Verify the Socket.IO server is properly initialized

+- **MQTT messages not appearing in dashboard**:
+  - Check that the topics match exactly (case-sensitive)
+  - Verify message format (use valid JSON if expected)
+  - Use the test publisher script to verify broker functionality
+  - Check server logs for message processing errors

-- **High memory usage**: Check for retained messages with large payloads
+- **High memory usage**:
+  - Check for retained messages with large payloads
+  - Monitor client connection count for abnormal growth

-- **Automation rules not triggering**: Verify topic names and condition logic
+- **Automation rules not triggering**:
+  - Verify topic names and condition logic
+  - Check rule status (enabled/disabled)
+  - Inspect logs for rule evaluation

+- **Database errors**:
-- **Database errors**: Check file permissions for the data directory
+  - Check file permissions for the data directory
+  - Verify SQLite is properly installed

 ## Contributing